 We went apple picking last weekend and I’m finally sharing my first apple recipe of the season: Healthy Caramel Peanut Butter Apple Slices.

 When you’re done with the caramel, you can start cutting the apples.
 I suggest doing this step right before assembling the caramel apples as they do brown with time.
 Note that they are still delicious the next day when stored in the fridge in an airtight container.
+You can also add a bit of lemon juice to slow down the browning.

 Each apple should make 4 good slices.
 Make sure they’re thick enough to insert a Popsicle stick.
 I usually just cut two slices on two opposing sides of the apple.
 I recommend cutting the rest of the apple into sticks and dip them into the date caramel (plus peanut butter!).